 Patek Philippe is the last independent, family-owned Genevan watch manufacture in existence today and is considered by many watch aficionados to be one of the most prestigious watch brands.
 Patek Philippe creates and engineers all of the components they need for their movements and cases, which are assembled and finished in-house.
 The company has been owned by the Stern family since 1932 and is today managed by Thierry Stern, President and his father Philippe Stern who is an Honorary President.
 Patek Philippe holds the world record for the most expensive timepiece ever sold at auction – in 2019 the Patek Philippe Grandmaster Chime sold for $31 million at the Only Watch auction.

 Richard Mille founded his watch brand under his own name in 1999, after having worked for many years at a number of French watchmaking companies.
 The first-ever Richard Mille watch was the RM 001 Tourbillon limited to 17 watches.
 Each Richard Mille model has a number reference but they were not all released in chronological order as some took longer to develop than others.
-Richard Mille is one of the most successful “newcomers” in the watch industry and his watches are often the holy grail for many collectors.
+Richard Mille is one of the most popular watch brands of the “newcomers” in the watch industry and his watches are often the holy grail for many collectors.

-Rolex is a brand that needs no introduction – founded by Hans Wilsdorf and Alfred Davis in 1905, Rolex is arguably one of the most famous names in watchmaking.
+Founded by Hans Wilsdorf and Alfred Davis in 1905 –Rolex is a brand that needs no introduction.
+They are arguably one of the most famous names in watchmaking, as well as one of the most popular watch brands in the world.
 Rolex invented the first waterproof watch and was the first watchmaker to earn the chronometer certification for a wristwatch.
-The Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.
+A Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.